Mobile-Telematics/TelematicsApp-Android/README.md

 To set application icon, find the content module icon in resource folders (res/mipmap, res/mipmap-hdpi, etc.) and replace it.
 And for change background icon color set ic_launcher_background in color.xml:
 <color name="ic_launcher_background">#your_color</color>

+## Telematics SDK Setup

+We are using the Gradle auto build system.
+The Telematics SDK is installed automatically in the Telematics app.
+After downloading this application for the first time, you need to run the `Sync Project with Gradle Files` command.
+This will install the required dependency libraries for the application to function properly.
+To upgrade the Telematics SDK version, go to the `Versions` file ( module: buildSrc) and change the `const val trackingApi` parameter.
+This repository will always use the current version of the Telematics SDK.

+## Telematics SDK | Permission Wizard

+An important part to record user's trips is to properly request permissions to use the user's Location and Motion & Fitness activity.
+Telematics SDK includes a specially designed `Wizard` that helps the user explain why the application needs it and make the right choice.
+Note: this wizard is fully cutomizable, you can find the documentation here: https://docs.telematicssdk.com/docs/android-sdk-integration

+For use your own icon to the notification, place your own icons to res/drawable (module: content) folders with the following names: `ic_tracking_sdk_status_bar.png`, `ic_tracking_sdk_notification.png`.
+For change Wizard next button background color you need edit `layout_telematics_wizard_page.xml` (modile: data).

+## LoginAuthFramework Authentication

+We have created a special Framework that allows you to receive `deviceToken`, `jwToken` & `refreshToken` for full integration with our services.
+These keys are required to make calls to our APIs.
+`LoginAuth Framework` is already integrated into this Telematics App.
+After downloading this application for the first time, you need to run the `Sync Project with Gradle Files` command.
+This will install the required dependency libraries for the application to function properly.
+To upgrade the Telematics SDK version, go to the `Versions` file ( module: buildSrc) and change the `const val loginAuthFramework` parameter.
+This repository will always use the current version of the LoginAuthFramework.
+You can find complete information about LoginAuth Framework in our repository https://github.com/Mobile-Telematics/LoginAuthFramework-Android

 ## Dashboard features

 Our goal is to provide your users with a user-friendly interface to get the best user experience.